 Under the False Claims Act, a private citizen may sue an individual or a business that is defrauding the government and recover funds on the government’s behalf.
 The qui tam lawsuit is filed “under seal,” meaning that it is kept secret from everyone but the government to give the Justice Department time to investigate the allegations.
 Even the person or entity being accused of fraud is not told about the qui tam case.
 The qui tam lawsuit and supporting documents should provide the government with detailed information about the fraud.

 The government investigates the allegations, often with the assistance of the whistleblower’s attorney, and decides whether it will join, or “intervene,” in the case.
 The government intervenes in only a small percentage of qui tam lawsuits.
-Although whistleblowers have the option under the False Claims Act to pursue qui tam cases on their own, the chances of success are much higher when the government joins.
+Although whistleblowers have the option under the False Claims Act to pursue qui tam cases on their own, the chances of success are much higher when the government joins a whistleblower lawsuit.

 The False Claims Act states that a qui tam case will be sealed for 60 days, but courts generally extend the seal multiple times to give the government enough time to investigate the allegations to decide whether to join the case.
 Government investigations can take years.

 Oftentimes the government will ask the court to partially lift the seal on the qui tam lawsuit to discuss the allegations and a possible settlement with the individual or entity accused of fraud.

 Defendants found liable under the False Claims Act may have to pay as much as three times the government’s losses plus penalties for each false claim.
 Most successful qui tam cases are resolved through settlement negotiations rather than a court trial, although trials may occur.